Inventory Management and Replenishment Apps: 10 Must-Have Features

-Many distributors are keen to overstock “just in case,” or carry an excess of inventory that doesn’t actually meet customer usage demand.
+Many distributors are keen to overstock “just in case.”
 Many distributors rely on generic forecasts based on historical sales data to stock their distribution centers.
-The problem here is that those numbers don’t reflect actual customer usage.
+The problem is that those numbers don’t reflect actual customer usage.

 To achieve this, you may have to look outside your traditional ERP.
 That’s where the eTurns TrackStock app can help.
 It can shift inventory planning from being based on a generic forecast to a precise, known quantity.